60-second summary

 2. Don’t just focus on price

-Cheap insurance can be tempting, but the basic monthly or annual premium we show you shouldn’t be your only consideration.
+Cheap insurance can be tempting, but the headline monthly or annual premium we show you shouldn’t be your only consideration.
 When buying insurance, you’ll also want to think about:

-Take car insurance, for example: the lowest cost policy isn’t likely to include extras, like a courtesy car if your car is damaged in an accident.
+Take car insurance, for example: a less comprehensive policy isn’t likely to include extras, like a courtesy car if your car is damaged in an accident.

 Plus, prices alone won’t tell you anything about what kind of customer service you can expect.